lifting-bits/mcsema/README.md

 Patches are welcome.

+## News

+09/01/2014: MC-Semantics now builds on Linux and supports ELF object files.
+Linux support is not as well tested as Windows, and currenlty assumes all indirect branches and callbacks are to translated code.

 ## Separation of Components

 MC-Semantics is separated into two conceptual parts: control flow recovery and instruction translation.